MRomanRuiz/finwhale-cnn-optimization/README.md

 ## Reference

-This code accompanies the study **Analysis and Optimization of a Deep Neural Network for Pattern Recognition**.
+This code accompanies the study **Optimized CNN Architectures for Real-Time Monitoring of Fin Whale Acoustic Activity**.